all-of-us/workbench/api/docs/mapstruct.md

 the mapper class or a utility class.

 ## Handling missing target properties
-### Avoid `ignore = true` unless absolutely necessary
+### Using `ignore = true` for target properties
+#### Caveats
-It's annoying to see warnings about missing target properties, and for good reason.
-The quick way to stifle these is to use the `ignore` parameter, which tells MapStruct to elide the setter code for that target property.
+There are times when properties on the target type can't be determined by the source type(s).
+By defaultThe, MapStruct emits a warning in this sitation.
+The quickest way to stifle these is to use the `ignore` parameter, which tells MapStruct to elide the setter code for that target property.
 ```java
 @Mapping(target = "billingAccountName", ignore = true)
 ```

-While there are some places this is necessary, it should really be a last resort, for a couple of reasons.
+While there are some places this is desirable behavior (see below), this should be carefully considered, for a couple of reasons.

 First, we plan to use mappers to replace existing chunks of code in a clean way.
-We don't want to have to docment that mapping function X leaves the created object in state Y with respect to fields P, Q, and R. Many of our objects are relatively complex, and it's not obvious when looking at a call to `fooMapper.toModel()` that the output model is incomplete in some way(s).
+We don't want to have to document that mapping function X leaves the created object in state Y with respect to fields P, Q, and R. Many of our objects are relatively complex, and it's not obvious when looking at a call to `fooMapper.toModel()` that the output model is incomplete in some way(s).

-Second, if a target property is difficuult to satisfy, this is a signal that either our class design could be better, or we've left out a prereqisite.
+Second, if a target property is difficult to satisfy, this is a signal that either our class design could be better, or we've left out a prerequisite.

 One strategy for avoiding unmatched target property is to add parameters to the method specifying them.
 Then simply specify defaults for those at the call site as appropriate.

-If the type of the target property has a reasonable defalt (such as zero), and `null` isn't a valid state for it, then using `NullValuePropertyMappingStrategy.SET_TO_DEFAULT` is an option.
+If the type of the target property has a reasonable default (such as zero), and `null` isn't a valid state for it, then using `NullValuePropertyMappingStrategy.SET_TO_DEFAULT` is an option.

+#### Use Cases for `ignore = true`
+The following sitations are some places where ignoring the target property in a mapping annotation may be appropriate:
+* the property will be mapped in an `@AfterMapping`-annotated method, and inclded in the generated code
+* the property is not intended to be written by any outside callers (for example, an automatically incremented database column property such as a primary key or `@Transient` entity property)
+* read-only fields on an API model class, assuming the target of the mapper method represents a model input to a CREATE method.
+For mapping to the response's version of a created object, these fields should be populated (and thse not ignored).
+So if an `OctopusModel` passed into a `createOctopus` API only has one leg as `required` and seven legs `readOnly`, we may need separate methods `OctoppusModel toCreateOctopusRequestModel(Tentalcle t);` and a `OctoppusModel toHydratedOctopusRequest(Tentalcle t1, Tentacle T2, ..., Tentacle T8);`
+* The target type's default constructor initializes the property to non-trivial value.
+(For trivial defaults, the `NullValuePropertyMappingStrategy.DEFAULT` annotation may be used).
 ## Handling Default Values

 ### Handling database defalts
-If the target class is a Hibernate model, and one or more fields have defaults defined in the database schema, we do not want to overwrite that field with `null` or any defauld value listed in the mapper's annotations.
+If the target class is a Hibernate model, and one or more fields have defaults defined in the database schema, we do not want to overwrite that field with `null` or any default value listed in the mapper's annotations.
 To get around this, we need to set the `nullValuePropertyMappingStrategy` to `NullValuePropertyMappingStrategy.IGNORE`.
 This prevents the MapStruct implementation from writing to the target property if the source is null.
 ```java